matlux/work-kit/javascript.md

     yarn test

-## quickly setup a javascript express end point
+## How to quickly setup a javascript express end point project

 run